veertuinc/anka-docs/anka-virtualization-cli/getting-started/understanding-vm-networking.md

 ---

-## Basics
+## The Basics

-Primarily, we use Apple's VMNET interface set to "Using DHCP".
 By default Anka VMs use a `shared` networking configuration with the host.
-It’s a kind of NAT + DHCP.
+This uses a combination of NAT with a local DHCP server provided by macOS, but adds a custom layer that we have more control over.

+### Checking network configuration for VMs

+#### Stopped VM

 ```shell
 ❯ anka show 12.6 network